 The portrait of Philip Markoff coming into slow focus is a Rorschach of sorts.
 What you get depends on who you talk to:

 His then fiance, Megan McAllister, first described him as “beautiful in and out.”
-The rosy portrayal may have been the wilful act of a woman in probable denial.
+The rosy portrayal may have been willful …. as in willful act of a woman in probable denial.
 She has since backed off her support in tortured press releases through her attorney.
-The bottom line is that she has shelved plans to marry the young med student.
+The bottom line is that she ended up shelving plans of marrying the young med student.

 Some of the few friends Markoff had have described him as smart but geeky and awkward at times.
 They say he had a goofy smile and was often the butt of collegial jokes.
 A female pre-med associate, who fought off his aggressive sexual advances one drunken evening, describes him as ” very intelligent but definitely lacking in some social skills.”
 (Was Philip Markoff Leading a Double Life?
 48 Hours Mystery)